MethanePowered/MethaneKit/Apps/06-CubeMapArray/README.md

 ## Cube-Map Texture Initialization

-Cube-map texture is created using settings generated with `rhi::ITexture::Settings::ForCubeImage(...)` amd is set the `TexturedMeshBuffers` instance with `m_cube_buffers_ptr->SetTexture(...)`.
-Then this texture is bound to Pixel shader argument `g_texture_array` in `frame.cube.program_bindings` initialization.
+Cube-map texture is created using settings generated with `rhi::ITexture::Settings::ForCubeImage(...)` and is set to the `TexturedMeshBuffers` instance with `m_cube_buffers_ptr->SetTexture(...)`.
+Then this texture is bound to the Pixel shader argument `g_texture_array` in `frame.cube.program_bindings` initialization.

-Content of the texture is rendered to its faces using `TextureLabeler` class, which is rendering face identification text labels to the texture faces.
-Rendering is done after `UserInterfaceApp::CompleteInitialization()` call, to be sure that all necessary resources have been uploaded to the GPU.
+The content of the texture is rendered to its faces using the `TextureLabeler` class, which renders face identification text labels to the texture faces.
+Rendering is done after the `UserInterfaceApp::CompleteInitialization()` call to ensure that all necessary resources have been uploaded to the GPU.

 ```cpp
 void CubeMapArrayApp::Init()